GarethW1994/registrations_numbers_webapp/README.md

-- First get this repository on your local machine by forking it.

-- To fork this repository click on the fork button in the upper right corner:
+- First get this repository on your local machine by forking it, to fork this repository click on the fork button in the upper right corner:

 ![fork-screenshot](https://user-images.githubusercontent.com/22448019/29610658-33ca45b4-87fb-11e7-8b94-021e343f691d.png)